cgriego/active_attr/README.md

 ### TypecastedAttributes ###

-Including the MassAssignmentSecurity module into your class provides values from the #attributes method if a known typecasting method exists.
+Including the TypecastedAttributes module into your class provides values from the #attributes method if a known typecasting method exists.
 Common conversion methods are defined in Typecasting::TYPECASTING_METHODS.
 A class can define its own conversion instance methods in the form of #typecast_to_type.